softwarelight/ZhijianJiang/_posts/2016-09-24-TOEFL-experience.md

 ## Writing
 Let's beat WRITING in 30 minutes!!

-**Sample question**: it is difficult for teachers to be both popular (students like them) and effective helping students in learning?
+**Sample question**: It is difficult for teachers to be both popular (students like them) and effective helping students in learning?

 ### Head (**template**)
 * (1 sentence) Describe the **background**: